GuiyeC/Aerlink-for-Android/README.md

 Getting Started
 ---------------
 1. Install the app on your watch.
-2. Install [LightBlue](https://itunes.apple.com/app/id557428110) on your iOS device.
+2. Install [BLE Utility](https://itunes.apple.com/app/id606210918) on your iOS device.
-3. Launch LightBlue and create a "New Virtual Peripheral" from the "Blank" template.
+3. Select the "Peripheral" tab on BLE Utility app.
 4. Launch the app on your watch.
 5. Switch ON the iOS Service.
-6. Turn on "Blank" peripheral on LightBlue app.
+6. Tap the "Disconnected" card on the watch to search for the iOS device.
 7. The watch should connect to the iOS device.

 App install